AutomatedArchitecture/SirenOfShame/README.md

 It's also a reputation and achievement system that optionally synchronizes to an online leader board.

-It is also an API for an optional USB siren that is available for purchase at http://sirenofshame.com.
+It is also an API for an optional USB siren that is available [for purchase](http://sirenofshame.com/BuyNow).

 Features
 ======